OlegGorj/ibmcloud-deployment-options/README.md

 # IBM Cloud deployment options

-Repo to describe and test multiple ways to deploy services and/or technology stacks on IBM Cloud
+Repo is dedicted to describe and test multiple ways to deploy services and/or technology stacks on IBM Cloud.